 |

-Bawali Bawali is a non - descript village near the industrial town of Budge - Budge in 24 Parganas (South), West Bengal.
+Bowali Bowali is a non - descript village near the industrial town of Budge - Budge in 24 Parganas (South), West Bengal.
 Today Bowali is well connected from Amtala on The Diamond Harbour Road.

-Sadly most of the temples of Bawali didn't survive the test of time.
+Sadly most of the temples of Bowali didn't survive the test of time.
 Human neglect and forces of nature have reduced most of this age old temple to dust.
 A few which have miraculously survived the test of time are on the verge of collapse.

 Even today the Naba Ratna (nine - spired) Gopinath Temple still stands and so does the Jal Tungi (water folly), a strange octagonal structure located at a centre of a pond, where the Mondals once enjoyed the cool breeze.